Practice hours are a Quality Assurance & Professional Practice (QAPP) Program measure to ensure recency of practice.

 The practice hours requirement applies to:

-- Full registrants, including those holding Certified Practice (CP) certificates
+- Full registrants, including those holding CP certificates

 - Non-practising registrants — those wishing to convert back to Full registration status will need to demonstrate they have completed and reported the number of practice hours required of Full registrants for the same period.
 Registrants cannot lawfully practice under the Non-practising registration classification — practice hours must be acquired during a period of Full registration within a three-year cycle